Merovex/verkilo-script/README.md

 One feature of the LaTeX Memoir package is Plain / Fancy Break.
 In print, the plain/fancy break appears as vertical white space (three blank lines typically) between two sections, or a symbol denoting the break when it appears at the bottom of a page.
 While Verkilo does not use Memoir class, we did borrow the Fancy Page Break.
 Your PDF will benefit from these expected behaviors.
 Other formats will show a horizontal rule.

 To create a plain/fancy break, use the [Horizontal Rule](https://www.markdownguide.org/basic-syntax/#horizontal-rules) markup.
-Here is [an example of both plain & fancy breaks](./images/pfbreak.png).
+Here is [an example of both plain & fancy breaks](./images/pfbreak.png) (the border denotes page edges ala the `crop: true` attribute).

 ## Configuration

 **Verkilo** uses Pandoc allows for some configuration using [YAML](https://yaml.org/).
 This is accomplished in one of two ways:

-1. If you are writing multiple books (i.e., a series) that will share configurations, you put those into a `metadata.yml` file in the root directory.
+1. If you are writing multiple books (i.e., a series) that will share attributes, you put those into a `metadata.yml` file in the root directory to those books.
-2. For metadata related to a specific book in that series, you can put those as YAML Front Matter in any of the Markdown files, or as a dedicated Markdown file.
+2. For attributes related to a specific book in that series, you can put those as YAML Front Matter in any of the Markdown files, or as a dedicated Markdown file.

 Pandoc uses the `metadata.yml` as a default configuration that YAML Front Matter in the `*.md` files overrides.
 So, if there are broad configurations that should apply everywhere with a few exceptions, then a mix of the `metadata.yml` and YAML Front Matter should suffice.
 See [Pandoc's Documentation on LaTeX variables for more information](https://pandoc.org/MANUAL.html#variables-for-latex).

 **Warning:** the last YAML Front Matter metadata setting wins, so if you are using them in multiple files, you will experience odd side effects.

-**Note.** Settings relating to Geometry, margins, and linestretch are governed by trim size in Verkilo.
+**Note.** Settings relating to geometry, margins, and line stretch are governed by trim size in Verkilo.

 ### Configuration Examples